 Which software is better for ecommerce businesses, NetSuite or Intacct?

 Ecommerce is one of the core industries NetSuite serves and there are many well-known online retailers that use NetSuite.
+It has a strong and longstanding foothold with products companies thanks to deep functionality in the areas they need.
 NetSuite also has SuiteCommerce, a native ecommerce solution for B2B and B2C sites, which Intacct lacks.
-Both providers have solutions to integrate the ERP system with popular ecommerce software like Shopify and Magento.
+Both providers have solutions to integrate their ERP systems with popular ecommerce software including Shopify and Magento.

 Does NetSuite or Intacct offer better multicurrency support?

-Intacct has some issues with currency conversions and only supports English, so most of its customers are in North America.
+Intacct has some issues with currency conversions and only supports English, French, and German, so most of its customers are in North America.
 NetSuite OneWorld has multicurrency and language support, which is why customers in more than 200 countries and territories use the software.